learnfullabs/gutenberg-ai-tools/README.md

 TODO/BUGS
 -------------

-- The answer may take some time, sometimes an extra tab is need to make it appear, there is an issue with the onBlur callback that I have to fix.

 - Set up a config page for setting the  options related to how ChatGPT generates its response.

 - Improve plugin frontend.